okhulusi/Qt_Game_OmarK/GameDesignDoc.md

 ## Buttons
 ### Start Button
 Starts the game.
 Three enemies or power-ups will be generated at the very beginning of the game.
 After that, the amount of enemies spawned depends on how long the player survives.
+If a game is already running, click this will start a new game.
+Thus, this button acts as a start button and a reset button.
 ### Quit Button
 Quits the game.
 ### Pause Button
 Pauses the game.
 The user cannot move Lilla while the game is paused.
-### Restart Button
-Restarts the game.